Agentic-Trust-Layer/agentic-trust/README.md

 **Foundation for agentic trust packages - Core SDK and applications**

-A modern, extensible monorepo for building trustworthy autonomous agent systems.
-Inspired by [ElizaOS](https://github.com/elizaOS/eliza), this project provides the infrastructure and primitives needed to create, manage, and trust AI agents.
+A modern, extensible monorepo for building trustworthy autonomous agent systems.This project provides the infrastructure and primitives needed to create, manage, and trust AI agents.

 ## 🏗️ Architecture